Veggie sandwich with black bean patty and mojo verde

 preparation

-For the Mojo Verde, roughly chop the coriander and parsley.
-Remove the seeds from the peppers and cut into small pieces.
-Peel the garlic (yes, that's 10 cloves!) and chop finely.
-Mix in a blender with the thyme, sea salt, pepper and red wine vinegar.
-Then add the olive oil in a thin stream.
-Finally, stir in the chilli pepper.
+For the Mojo Verde, roughly chop the cilantro and parsley.
+Deseed the bell peppers and cut them into small pieces.
+Peel and finely chop the garlic (yes, that's 10 cloves!).
+Blend them in a food processor with the thyme, sea salt, pepper, and red wine vinegar.
+Then slowly drizzle in the olive oil.
+Finally, stir in the chili pepper.

-Soak the black beans overnight, then cook in salted water.
-Drain and cool, mash in a bowl with the remaining ingredients to form a mass that can be used to form patties.
-Roll out thinly and trim into shape, then fry on the plancha.
+Soak the black beans overnight, then cook them in salted water.
+Drain and cool, then mash them in a bowl with the remaining ingredients to form a mixture that can be shaped into patties.
+Roll them out thinly, trim them into shape, and cook them on a plancha.

-Fry the oyster mushrooms.
-Toast the bread halves and spread the mojo verde on them.
-Place the mushrooms on the bottom half, cover with avocado and tomato slices and finish with the cheese slices and the top half of the patty.
+Sauté the oyster mushrooms.
+Toast the bread halves and spread them with mojo verde.
+Place the mushrooms on the bottom half, top with avocado and tomato slices, and finish with the cheese slices and the top half of the patty.

-Freddy: “Licking your fingers is allowed.
-Feel free to take a look at the vegetarian corner.
-It’s a healthy alternative to meat and keeps things in balance.”
+Freddy: "Licking your fingers is allowed.
+Feel free to peek into the vegetarian corner.
+It's a healthy alternative to meat and helps maintain balance."

 Recipe by Freddy Boetzelen

-The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer and lives in the Allgäu region.
-The self-confessed globetrotter draws inspiration from the world's most diverse treasure troves for his culinary creations.
+The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQ expert, and lives in the Allgäu region of Germany.
+This self-confessed globetrotter draws inspiration for his culinary creations from the diverse treasure troves of the earth.

 Recipe from FIRE&FOOD Magazine 02/2023